jonas-thn/gaussian-splatting-renderer/README.md

 When the Rust code is compiled to WebAssembly, `wgpu` automatically targets the WebGPU JavaScript API if the browser provides it.
-There is even a built-in fallback option for WebGL 2.0, which I ignored since it would defeat the purpose of the whole experiment.
+There is even a built in fallback option for WebGL 2.0, which I ignored since it would defeat the purpose of the whole experiment.
 WebGPU natively supports compute shaders and storage buffers, solving the two biggest bottlenecks of the SparkJS renderer.
 The sorting of each splat relative to the camera could now be executed in parallel on the graphics processor.
-This eliminated the first major overhead: the CPU-based sorting.
+This eliminated the first major overhead, which was the CPU based sorting.
 The second, and arguably even more important change, was the direct access to GPU buffers.
 This capability allows the renderer to store splat data directly on the graphics card.
 As a result, all geometry data only had to be uploaded once, even for preprocessing and sorting.
 In the following diagram, the differences between the SparkJS